typicode/bg.nvim/README.md

 # bg.nvim 🎆

-> `bg.nvim` automatically syncs terminal background with any neovim colorscheme.
+> `bg.nvim` automatically syncs terminal background and cursor with any neovim colorscheme.

 ## Example